Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Conclusions

-But I do not want to understate what has been gained.
-The geometry-first formulation postulates a different ontology, offers independent `symmetry-free' explanations of familiar mechanisms in gauge theory, and, above all, \emph{eliminates the slack} between symmetry and geometry.
-That tighter fit might be taken to explain why certain group–geometry correspondences---correspondences between properties of vector bosons and matter fermions---are realised in our world and others are not.
+The geometry-first formulation does three things.
+It posits a different ontology.
+It offers independent, symmetry-free explanations of familiar mechanisms.
+And it structures the relationship between symmetry and geometry more tightly than the principal-bundle formulation requires---demanding that each gauge factor arise as the automorphism group of a fundamental bundle.
+That tighter fit may help explain why certain group--geometry correspondences are realised in our world and others are not.